• Skip to main content

 Women's History Month Lecture

-The Department of History will hold a roundtable titled “Reflections in History” for Women’s History Month featuring four panelists from Baylor University’s Department of History.
+The Department of History will hold a roundtable titled “Body, Mind, Spirit: American Women in Journalism and Health” for Women’s History Month featuring three panelists from Baylor University’s Department of History.
 This event is free and open to the public.

 Department of History